-Released exclusively to the Xbox 360, the Forza Motorsport series garnered its early fame from the second instalment in the series, Forza Motorsport 2.
-The game was eventually sold as part of a bundle deal with new Xboxes, further spreading the games exposure without being directly purchased.
+Released exclusively to the Xbox 360, the Forza Motorsport series garnered its early fame from the second installment in the series, Forza Motorsport 2.
+The game was eventually sold as part of a bundle deal with new Xboxes, further spreading the game's exposure without being directly purchased.

-Personally, I think this is why the game had such a cult following - online lobbies were filled with entirely different communities, some people just wanted to have fun by drag racing on the Nurburgring strip, others preferred to drift around the Tsukuba circuit; but it was this level of variety that kept the game fresh for players until the next instalment.
+I think this is why the game had such a cult following - online lobbies were filled with entirely different communities, some people just wanted to have fun by drag racing on the Nurburgring strip, others preferred to drift around the Tsukuba circuit, but it was this level of variety that kept the game fresh for players until the next installment.

 Developer: Feral Interactive | Publisher: Codemasters | Metascore: 90